CyperVoid/Firewall/README.md

 - To disable UFW completely (testing only): `sudo ufw disable`
 - Always test firewall rules in a **safe environment** to avoid disrupting critical services.

-*Paste images of firewall status and connection results in the appropriate places to document outputs visually.*